What is the Rose Quarter Freeway Expansion?

 Portland’s traffic congestion is undeniably miserable, but every indication suggests throwing money at a disproven policy solution will only make it worse.
 The only successful solutions to congestion have been based on pricing.
 There isn’t a single city in North America that has solved the problem of recurring traffic congestion through building more lanes of freeway.
 Traffic engineers use the term “induced demand” to describe how freeway expansion counterintuitively exacerbates traffic jams and makes congestion worse for everyone, and study after study of freeway projects has shown this to be true.
 In a review of over sixty studies of traffic remediation, a Portland State University PhD Graduate concluded that congestion pricing was the most effective solution at eliminating traffic congestion and local air pollution.
 Motorists were mortified to learn a $1.4 billion freeway expansion in Los Angeles actually increased commute times.
 Well-meaning politicians invest in bigger freeways to relieve bottlenecks and then find themselves with the same — or even worse — congestion problem as motorists eagerly fill the new lanes.

-Isn’t “congestion pricing” inequitable/regressive/harmful to low-income commuters without a choice?
+Isn’t “decongestion pricing” inequitable/regressive/harmful to low-income commuters without a choice?

-Besides, Oregon’s 2017 Transportation Bill mandated that ODOT study and implement congestion pricing along the I-5 and I-205 corridors throughout the Portland Metro region.
+Besides, House Bill 2017 asked ODOT to study and implement congestion pricing on the I-5 and I-205 corridors throughout the Portland Metro region.
 It’d be foolish to implement congestion pricing *after* freeway expansion; wouldn’t we want to know if congestion pricing could solve our traffic problems at a fraction the cost of freeway expansion?
 At that point, we’d spend half a billion dollars on a freeway expansion, robbing the region of funds that could be used on more efficient transit options, and we’d be instituting tolls ensuring that everyone in the region is stuck in gridlock on the expanded freeway together.
 And to be clear, our current policies for funding road improvements, such as flat-fee vehicle registrations, are undeniably regressive as well.

-Economic justice advocates including OPAL Environmental Justice Oregon, Portland Democratic Socialists of America, Rosewood Initiative, and BerniePDX all stated their opposition to the Freeway Expansion as currently proposed.
+Economic justice advocates including OPAL Environmental Justice Oregon, Rosewood Initiative, and BerniePDX have all stated their opposition to the Freeway Expansion as currently proposed.